GM Buses

-GM Buses was the main bus company serving the ten metropolitan districts of Greater Manchester in North West England.
-The company was formed in 1986 by the Greater Manchester Passenger Transport Executive.
+GM Buses was a major bus operator serving the ten metropolitan districts of Greater Manchester in North West England.
+The company was formed in February 1986 by the Greater Manchester Passenger Transport Executive prior to deregulation on 26 October.
 In December 1993, it was split into GM Buses North and GM Buses South in order to increase competition for services in the area, before they were sold to the FirstGroup and Stagecoach respectively.

 History

+SELNEC and Greater Manchester Transport

 The Transport Act 1968 resulted in several bus companies run by local authorities around Greater Manchester merging to create a central organisation.
 It consisted of companies operating in the following areas: